mmistakes/minimal-mistakes/_posts/2017-06-11-Xpath scraping technique.md

 We also have this great tool called Lansweeper.
 It's a network-inventory tool that scan's your network and keeps everything up to date (inventory wise).

 Lansweeper has a connection with Active Directory, so i could find the user's phone number here as well.
-But again that's too slow and cumbursome.
+But again that's too slow and cumbersome.

 So i first started this idea with a small simple script almost a year ago.